2026-2027 Academic Catalog

 BLAW 3050 - Business Law and Ethics (3 Credits)

 Students are taught to identify & resolve legal and ethical issues.
-Topics include contracts, torts, criminal law, constitutional law, business organizations,employment law, intellectual property and real property law.
-This is a business core course therefore a grade of "C" or better must be earned to satisfy Business graduation requirements.
-Restriction: Restricted to undergraduate students at a junior standing or higher.
-Max hours: 3 Credits.
+Topics include contracts, torts, criminal law, constitutional law, business organizations, employment law, intellectual property and real property law.
+This is a business core course therefore a grade of "C-" or better must be earned to satisfy Business graduation requirements.

 Grading Basis: Letter Grade

-Restriction: Restricted to undergraduate students at a junior standing or higher
+Restriction: Restricted to undergraduate students with 45 credit hours or more.

 BLAW 3100 - Legal and Ethical Implications of Risk (3 Credits)